-ICF found that total CapEx (capital expenditure) costs were 9.3% higher for small scale projects (5 MW) on brownfield sites compared to same size projects on greenfields.
+Based on a limited dataset of existing small brownfield projects, CapEx (capital expenditure) costs were estimated to be about 9% higher for small scale projects (5 MW) on brownfield sites compared to same size projects on greenfields.
 This increased cost should be largely offset by IRA energy community tax credits.